samratsinghchauhan/NLP-Text-Summarizer/README.md

 💬 Example Use:-

-Paste a paragraph into the app and click "Summarize" — it’ll extract the most important lines and show only the output.
+Paste a paragraph into the app and click "Summarize" — it’ll extract the most important lines and show the output.